David Longdon

-David Longdon (17 June 1965 – 20 November 2021) was a British multi-instrumentalist and singer, who was best known as the lead vocalist and co-songwriter of the progressive rock band Big Big Train.
+David Longdon (17 June 1965 – 20 November 2021) was a British singer and multi-instrumentalist, who was best known as the lead vocalist and co-songwriter of the progressive rock band Big Big Train.
 Besides singing, Longdon played flute, keyboards, acoustic and electric 6 & 12 string guitars, bass, mandolin, lute, banjo, accordion, percussion, dulcimer, psaltry, vibraphone, theremin and glockenspiel.

 Early life and career

 Longdon was born in Nottingham, England, on 17 June 1965.
 He began writing music at age nine after discovering The Who.
 He began his career as the lead singer of the band The Gift Horse.
 Longdon was one of those who auditioned as lead singer of rock band Genesis in 1996, following the departure of Phil Collins.
 He auditioned during the making of Calling All Stations (1997), but the role was given to Scottish singer Ray Wilson.

-He joined Big Big Train in 2009, and performed on numerous instruments in addition to his role as the lead singer beginning with the album The Underfall Yard in 2010.
+He joined Big Big Train in 2009, and performed on numerous instruments in addition to his role as the lead singer beginning with the album The Underfall Yard in 2009.

 Personal life

 Longdon had a partner, Sarah Ewing.
 He had two daughters, Amelia and Eloise.
-He died on 20 November 2021, in a Nottingham hospital, following a traumatic fall at his home early in the previous morning.
+He died on 20 November 2021, aged 56, in a Nottingham hospital, following a traumatic fall at his home early in the previous morning.
 Steve Hackett described Longdon as "a lovely guy [with] a wonderful voice.
 He sounded fabulous singing on the vocal version of [Hackett’s song] 'Spectral Mornings'."
 Neal Morse and Geoff Downes also paid respects following his death.
+Peter Jones of the band Tiger Moth Tales, with whom Longdon had occasionally worked on stage, included a tribute song to Longdon entitled "We'll Remember" on the band's 2023 album The Turning of the World.